iotempire/iotempower/doc/first-node.rst

 For this section, we assume that you have successfully set-up IoTempower on the Raspberry Pi and are able to access the local website on it.
-Make sure that the IoT dongle is connected to the Raspberry Pi.
+Make sure that the IoT dongle (usually a little Wemos D1 mini with a pre-mounted display shield connected to the pi via a good and sturdy USB cable) is connected to the Raspberry Pi.

 We will now set-up and configure our first IoT node (if you want to know what a *node* is, check the `architecture chapter <architecture.rst>`_).